The Peru Resilience Hub at COP30

 The Resilience Science Must-Knows: Evidence that guides action

-In 2024, Future Earth, the Stockholm Resilience Centre, and the Global Resilience Partnership decided to address a critical gap in climate resilience.
-The challenge wasn’t a lack of knowledge—it was that resilience knowledge remains too fragmented, too technical, or too disconnected from the realities of decision-making.
+In 2024, the Stockholm Resilience Centre, the Global Resilience Partnership and Future Earth, decided to address a critical gap in resilience.
+The challenge wasn’t a lack of knowledge – it was that resilience knowledge remains too fragmented, too inaccessible, or too disconnected from the realities of decision-making.
 As a result, well-intentioned strategies often stall, repeat past mistakes, or reinforce existing inequalities.

 The Must-Knows were created to address this gap.
-They can drive system-wide change precisely because they distil the most critical insights on resilience science into action-driven guidance.
+They are a systemic, accessible synthesis of the main insights in resilience science for the last decades.
+And when translated into practice, they can drive system-wide change.
 These Must-Knows are built for use.
-Whether in finance ministries, national adaptation planning, insurance design, or community implementation, they provide clear guiding principles to address entrenched system barriers.
+Whether in finance ministries, national adaptation planning, insurance design, or community implementation, they provide clear guiding principles to build systemic resilience and address entrenched system barriers.

-- Reflect a global scientific consultation involving over 200 experts
+- Reflect a global scientific consultation involving over 200 resilience experts

-- Capture insights from real economy leaders, refined by a cross-sector peer-review process
+- Capture insights and feedback from real economy leaders, refined by a cross-sector peer-review process

 - Highlight critical gaps in implementation and where coordination is urgently needed

-The result is a scientifically grounded, operationally relevant set of insights that supports decision-makers and practitioners across the resilience ecosystem.
+The result is a scientifically grounded, operationally relevant set of insights that can be distilled into actionable guidelines and supports decision-makers and practitioners across the resilience ecosystem.

 What’s different this year: From dialogue to delivery

-The Resilience Hub is shifting from convening conversations to accelerating solutions.
+The Peru Resilience Hub is shifting from convening conversations to accelerating bold action.
 This translates to the programming designed to tackle the root causes behind persistent implementation delays – not simply repeating familiar calls to action.

 This year the hub will:

 Co-create a Road to Action as a process and a product.
-The Road to Action aims to translate the Must-Knows into practical decision points for planning, finance, infrastructure, and investment.
+The Road to Action aims to translate the Must-Knows into actionable guidelines and practical decision points for planning, finance, infrastructure, and investment.

 Formalise a regional partnership with the Government of Peru, strengthening cross-region collaboration and embedding Latin American perspectives in COP30 and future climate summits.

-Feature curated workspaces and peer sessions designed to interrogate current strategies and foster implementation-ready solutions.
+Feature curated workspaces and peer sessions that allow for difficult conversations designed to interrogate current strategies and foster the implementation of bold resilience approaches.

 Integrate immersive artistic and storytelling formats, including new collaborations and experiences to cut through the noise and stalemate.